manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 author: "dmohanty"
 ---

-There are a lot of use cases in programming where we would require to fetch unique values from a list.
+There are a lot of use cases in `python` programming where we would require to fetch unique values from a list.

 If stuck with this problem  Don’t worry !
 We got you covered.

-In this article we will discuss briefly about the different methods with the help of which we can get unique values from inside of a list.
+In this article we will discuss briefly about the different methods fetching unique values from a list in `Python` language.

-## Overview of Lists
+## Overview of Lists in Python

 List contains a group of elements of a different data type separated by commas, and enclosed inside square brackets `[ ]`.
 Example of a list: